 A Little Bit About Madison

-Madison Trotman is an interdisciplinary artist based in Baltimore, MD working with photography and sound design.
+Madison Bailey Trotman is an interdisciplinary artist based in Baltimore, MD working with photography, video, and fiber work.
 She is currently pursuing a BFA in Photography from the Maryland Institute College of Art, anticipating to graduate in May 2019.
 Madison has shown in several group shows in Baltimore, MD and has been featured online by Ain’t-Bad.
-She is also a member of the Wilgus Gallery, a student led gallery at MICA.
-Madison is excited to announce that she is interning with FORCE: Upsetting Rape Culture, a creative activist collaboration nationally known for producing large-scale public art projects that serve as community healing spaces for survivors of sexual violence.
+She is also a member of the Wilgus Gallery, the only student led gallery at MICA.
+Madison is currently interning with FORCE: Upsetting Rape Culture, a creative activist collaboration nationally known for producing large-scale public art projects that serve as community healing spaces for survivors of sexual violence.